What Is a High Employee Turnover Rate?

 Best Ways to Tackle Employee Turnover

-The list of reasons for why employees leave makes it clear that employee engagement and retention go hand-in-hand.
+The reasons why employees leave make it clear that employee engagement and retention go hand-in-hand.
 Providing challenges for employees has many positive outcomes, including reducing employee turnover.

 Some popular methods for tackling employee turnover and creating a culture of engagement include: